Frank Zappa's musical language

 Other tracks from Make a jazz noise here

 "Make a jazz noise here" is the second live compilation from the 1987 tour.
-Various original recordings of the included tracks turn up elsewhere in this study.
-The four titles from above are the ones specifically transcribed from the "Make a jazz noise here" version.
+The original recordings of the included tracks turn up elsewhere in this study.
+The titles/examples from above are the ones specifically transcribed from the "Make a jazz noise here" version.

 Make a sex noise